JohnYounan605/Final-Project-/README.md

 # Brazilian Olist Store Data Analysis

-This project is a data analysis of the Brazilian Olist Store dataset using Power BI.
+This project is a data analysis of the Brazilian Olist Store dataset using Power BI, Python and SQL.
 The main goal is to provide insights into sales, customers, sellers, and overall profit.

 ## 📊 Dashboard Overview